blewert/folio/public/posts/optimising-forest-algs.md

 - **AssignIndexToTreeJob**: Tree entities are iterated over via an `IJobEntity` job and assigned a spatial hash according to a uniform grid.
 Details on this later.
 - **CullDeadTreesJob**: Tree entities are iterated over in a similar fashion.
 The job removes dead trees if they were flagged as dead in the last frame.
 - **UpdateTreesJob**: Each tree is aged and flagged for removal if their age > a certain value.
-- **SpawnTreesJob**: Each tree in the simulation is considered for propogating new trees if their age > a certain value.
+- **SpawnTreesJob**: Each tree in the simulation is considered for propagating new trees if their age > a certain value.
 If this condition is met, a random chance $p$ is considered by a pseudo-random value in the interval $[0, 1]$.
-If $p < t$, where $t$ is a forest-wide propogation chance, then the a new tree entity is spawned randomly around its position.
+If $p < t$, where $t$ is a forest-wide propagation chance, then the a new tree entity is spawned randomly around its position.
 - **FONCompetitionJob**: Run for each entity.
 The job uses the hashmap for neighbourhood lookups to see what trees are nearby this one.
 From this, it then determines plant competition, thereby removing younger plants occluded from canopy cover.

 ## Spatial hashing
 We also leverage spatial hashing, which is an obvious choice for optimising any type of agent-oriented simulation.
 Spatial hashing reduces the number of entities considered when calculating some metric.
 A classic application of this is in the boids algorithm to simulate flocking behaviour.
 As part of this algorithm, every entity in a boids algorithm has to look at the average heading of other entities in its neighbourhood.
 For this, it potentially needs to look at every other entity in the simulation.
 This grows exponentially as more and more agents are considered, with a time complexity of $\mathcal{O}(n^2)$.

 We can reduce this though, by only considering entities which are *approximate* to the entity in consideration.
 One way of doing this is cutting the world up into grid cells, and assigning each entity an cell index.
 They can then use this cell index to look up which other entities are in the same cell.
 This can be done with $\mathcal{O}(1)$ access time with a hashmap, with the hash being the assigned grid cell.
-This method of quantising a space into grid cells of the same size is known as *uniform* spatial hashing, as subdivision results in grid cells of a uniform length.
+This method of quantising a space into grid cells of the same size is known as *uniform* spatial hashing, as subdivision results in grid cells of a uniform size.

 We hash an entity's position $\mathbf{p} \in \mathbb{R}^2$ (trees are simulated on the $xy$ plane) by firstly computing the grid delta value $\mathbf{g}$ as $\mathbf{g} = \mathbf{w} / n$ where $\mathbf{w}$ is a 2D vector containing the world boundaries.
 For example, you may have the vector $\mathbf{w} = \left[ 100, 100 \right]^T$ which defines a world size of $100 \times 100$ in-game units.
 Here $n$ is the number of subdivisions of the uniform grid.
 For example, in this case, $\mathbf{w} / n$ when $n = 20$ would result in the vector $\mathbf{g} = \left[ 5, 5 \right]^T$ defining the uniform cell size as $5 \times 5$ in-game units.